-EGYPT.
-Hibiscus (Hibiscus sabdariffa) Flower, Whole Petals, Certified Organic
+Egypt.
+Hibiscus (Hibiscus sabdariffa) Flower, Cut and Sifted, Certified Organic

 Common names: Roselle, Amile, Bahumula, Bissau, China Rose, Dasani, Flor de Jamaica, Sorrel, Gudhal, Shukiar, Gongura, Kolada, Luo Shen Hua, Lalmista, Patwa, Pulichai, Mesta, Karkade, Sereni, Shahastra, Rote Malva, Patwa, Vina, Sudanese Tea, Quiabeiro Azedo